 Key Takeaways

-Iran has reopened and then closed again the Strait of Hormuz amid heightened tensions with the US over failed peace talks.
-The U.S.-sanctioned Chinese tanker Rich Starry returned to the Strait, carrying 250,000 barrels of methanol.
-Shipping companies seek assurances on safety before resuming operations in the strait.
+Iran has reopened and then closed again the Strait of Hormuz amid escalating tensions with the United States following failed peace talks.
+The U.S.-sanctioned Chinese tanker Rich Starry, carrying about 250,000 barrels of methanol, returned to the Strait on April 15 after exiting the Gulf a day earlier.

 The Strait of Hormuz is critical for global energy supplies, handling approximately 20% of the world's oil and liquefied natural gas flows.
 Iran initially declared the strait closed again after accusing the U.S. government of failing to fulfill its commitments in negotiations.
 The Islamic Revolutionary Guard Corps (IRGC) reimposed restrictions on the Strait of Hormuz less than 24 hours after reopening it due to a continuing naval blockade of Iranian ports by the US.